-Students will earn two (2) points for viewing an online screencast by a reference librarian (available on the Award TWEN site) and submitting all of the required exercises/quizzes with at least eighty percent (80%) correct to the drop box on the Award TWEN site.
+Students will earn 1 point for viewing an online screencast by a reference librarian (available on the Award TWEN site).
 See Online Options for more details.

 Notes: Points will not be awarded for attending vendor (Westlaw/Lexis) training classes, research classes taught as part of Legal Research and Writing, Advanced Legal Research, Oklahoma Legal Research for Practice, or Texas Legal Research for Practice.
 Each student may only earn points one (1) time for each Award class; attending the same Award class more than once will not accumulate additional points.

 a.
 Online Lessons (Screencasts) by Reference Librarians

 The reference librarians have developed screencasts of presentations on different legal research topics.
 Law students will receive notice via e-mail and social media when new lessons are available and instructions on how to access the screencasts.